praksharma/Machine_Learning/W&B AI/3. Email and message alert/readme.md

 )
 ```
 This is the message sent to the Slack channel.

 ![Alt text](image.png)

 The first message is alert and second one is for run finished.

-In addition to this, if the job fails due to timelimit of any error we will see the following message.
+In addition to this, if the job fails due to timelimit of any error we will see the `Failed` in Status.

 ![Alt text](image-1.png)